ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-17. Feature leakage
+Q. Feature leakage
 1. What are some causes of feature leakage?
 1. Why does normalization help prevent feature leakage?
 1. How do you detect feature leakage?

 <details><summary><b>Answer</b></summary>